 The Meredith Supernatural Amphitheatre is a spectacular, permanent site, set up specifically for both Meredith in December and Golden Plains in March.
 It has been purpose-built and continually refined since 1991 to provide a premium experience for performer and patron alike.
-The venue has played host to Meredith and Golden Plains 41 times over 29 years.
+The venue has played host to Meredith and Golden Plains 43 times over 30 odd years.

 The Supernatural Amphitheatre is a primary part of the appeal and enduring popularity of Meredith and Golden Plains.
 Most attendees are custodians of The Sup’ and engage with the place in a way that respects each other and the No Dickhead Policy.
 In almost all circumstances, if the event couldn’t happen at the Meredith Supernatural Amphitheatre, it wouldn’t happen in that year.